Sunday, 10 July 2016

 The air was cold at that hour, but the inside of the shop was invitingly warm from the ovens.
 With the help of the woman behind the counter, we managed to get two cafés crèmes from the machine, and carried them outside with our double ration of pastries.

-A couple of workmen were also indulging in an early breakfast on the pavement.
+A couple of workmen were also indulging in an early breakfast at a table nearby.

 We had a second round of coffee before reluctantly shouldering our packs and starting the day’s exertions.